dlprisco/covid-19/README.md

 ## COVID-19 VE

-&nbsp; Repository [covid-19](https://ve-covid19.web.app/), web application used to monitor and graph data about the situation of the covid-19 in this region (Venezuela) through the response of the official api of this, the data is processed in json format and rendered in the browser in a friendly and simple way, as for the graphical interface the program is based on UX / UI libraries such as [material-ui](https://github.com/mui-org/material-ui) and [material-kit](https://github.com/creativetimofficial/material-kit), if you are interested in more information about these visit the links.
+&nbsp; Repository for [covid-19](https://ve-covid19.web.app/), web application used to monitor and graph data about the situation of the covid-19 in this region (Venezuela) through the response of the official api of this, the data is processed in json format and rendered in the browser in a friendly and simple way, as for the graphical interface the program is based on UX / UI libraries such as [material-ui](https://github.com/mui-org/material-ui) and [material-kit](https://github.com/creativetimofficial/material-kit), if you are interested in more information about these visit the links.
 <br>
 ### Dependency structure
 &nbsp; The project contains the following dependencies.